Choosing a Voice Over for Spanish-English Bilingual Audiences

 As a result of this complexity, many companies are scratching their heads as to how to reach the bilingual demographic.

 Advertising is a psychological and highly emotional play, after all, and language is woven tightly into both how we think and feel.
-Businesses want to know if they should they choose to disseminate their ads in English, Spanish, or both – in order to have the most impact.
+Businesses want to know if they should choose to disseminate their ads in English, Spanish, or both – in order to have the most impact.

 We take a look at the statistics and research – and weigh it against the experience of Voices staff, clients, and voice talent – all of whom are actively working towards solving this puzzle, each and every day.